yashpalchhajer/quizo_api/README.md

 # quizo
-A api with node for a paired quiz competition game
+A api with node for a one to one, or group chat with push notifications